CBJ 5, TBL 2: Garland’s Two Goals Fuel Blue Jackets’ Win Over Lightning

 Stat Chat:

-• In 13 of the last 16 meetings now, the Blue Jackets and Lightning have combined for at least six goals, including 11 instances with at least seven goals.
+• In 13 of the last 16 meetings, the Blue Jackets and Lightning have combined for at least six goals, including 11 instances with at least seven goals.

 • With two more goals and four in the first three games, Garland is the fastest to four goals to start a Blue Jackets career in franchise history.

-• For the first time since 2016-17, the Blue Jackets won the season series against the Lightning, sweeping them then and now (3-0-0).
+• For the first time since 2016-17, the Blue Jackets won the season series against the Lightning, sweeping them both times (3-0-0).

 Up Next: